@CCCERAMICS INSTAGRAM

 POTS ON THE OUTSIDE

-Four pots were taken outside and photographed in the urban landscape of South London.
-It is interesting to see how perceptions change in the great outdoors
+I took four pots outside and photographed them in the urban landscape of South London.
+It is interesting to see how perceptions change in the great outdoors.

 31.08.22